CDT – April 24th, 2009

-By the morning of the 24th, everyone was exhausted and completely over the lack of a clear trail.
-Walking through old wash’s, very faint tread, and unmaintained forest service roads – or rather desert service roads, was a far cry from the AT and PCT.
-Eyes dulled, as thoughts wandered to air conditioning, restaurant food, and soft beds.
+By the morning of the 24th, everyone was exhausted and completely overwhelmed by the lack of a clear trail.
+Walking through eroded ravines with faint tread and unmaintained forest or desert service roads was a far cry from the Appalachian Trail and PCT.

 The next water source was 20 miles, and my pack was heavy.
-I needed water for the desert hike, and dinner that night.
-The walk was cross country, and I kept my eyes fixed to the ground, weaving in and out of prickly brush and cactus, that slashed at my already raw legs.
+I needed water for the desert hike and dinner that night.
+The walk was cross country, and I kept my eyes fixed on the ground, weaving in and out of prickly brush and cactus that slashed at my bare legs.
 I gritted my teeth and pushed on through.
-If I had known I would be bushwhacking the first couple of weeks, until reaching higher elevations, I would definitely have not worn shorts.
+I would not have worn shorts if I had known I would be bushwhacking the first few weeks until reaching higher elevations.

 We reached Granite Pass Road late due to many shade stops.
-Everybody elected to camp near the road and immediately started setting up their shelters, before collapsing into them for the night.
-I don’t think anyone but me and Mr. K cooked that night.
+Everybody elected to camp near the road and immediately started setting up their shelters before collapsing into them for the night.
+I don’t think anyone, but Mr. K and I cooked that night.
 I set up my tarp, cooked, and then settled in to break blisters and slather my feet in Neosporin.
 I had no idea that Neosporin could hurt that much!
-I finally drifted off to sleep, listening to brisk winds swirl and whip around my tiny little silnylon home.
+I finally drifted to sleep, listening to the dry winds whip around my tiny little silnylon home.

-During the evening we were awakened by glaring spot lights.
-I had camped back from the others, and ignored the bright lights that blew up the darkness around our shelters.
-I figured they would reach the others first, whoever “they” were, be sufficiently distracted, and never make it back to my little tarp, tucked behind a big cluster of dried brush.
-I was tired, heard no screams or yells, and sleep drug me back down into darkness before I could give the situation a lot more thought.
+During the evening, we were awakened by glaring spotlights.
+I had camped away from the others and ignored the bright lights that blew up the darkness around our shelters.
+I figured they would reach the others first, be sufficiently distracted, whoever “they” were, and never find my little tarp tucked behind a big cluster of dried brush.
+I was tired, heard no screams or yells, and sleep dragged me back down into darkness before I could give the situation a lot more thought.

-The next morning, after I told everyone I had slept through the encounter, Mr. K told me we had set off all the Border Patrol sensors heading cross country, and they had spent all day trying to find us.
+The following day, after I told everyone I had slept through the encounter, Mr. K told me we had set off all the Border Patrol sensors heading cross country, and they had spent all day trying to find us.
 The country was wide open.
-A drawn out line of giant white blobs were not hard to spot.
+A drawn-out line of giant white blobs was not hard to spot.
 Maybe sitting under all those shady bushes had masked our slow, staggering hike.
-Our tracks though, I don’t know how they possibly could not have followed those huge drag marks through the sand.
+Our tracks, though, I don’t know how they possibly could not have followed those huge drag marks through the sand.